Advanced Training Opportunities

 As part of our mission of education, we offer a variety of hands-on learning opportunities.
 We currently offer:

-VETERINARY INTERNSHIP 2025-2026
+2026 VETERINARY INTERNSHIP

 ABOUT THE POSITION

+As part of our mission of education, we offer a oneyear clinical veterinary internship, with the possibility of a second year for a veterinary fellowship or collaborative master’s degree program.
 This program provides training in marine mammal and wildlife medicine, rehabilitation, husbandry, necropsy, and research for veterinarians interested in pursuing a career in marine mammal medicine, conservation, and research.

-2026 VETERINARY STUDENT EXTERNSHIP
+2027 VETERINARY STUDENT EXTERNSHIP

 ABOUT THE POSITION

-Applications are Open August 1st - November 1st
+Applications are Open Now August 1st - December 15th

 Pacific Marine Mammal Center offers a 4-week externship for veterinary students that provides experience in marine mammal medicine, rehabilitation, husbandry, necropsy and research.
 The extern will work under the direct supervision of the veterinarians, as well as assist animal care staff and volunteers with daily care and feeding of the patients.